Bob Hearts Abishola (S1 to S4) Series Recap & Review

 TLC: Tunde’s Loving Care (S2, E15)

-As Abishola begins to study for medical school, she offends Gloria with an insensitive comment about Gloria’s own journey of almost becoming a doctor.
+As Abishola begins to study for medical school, she offends Gloria with an insensitive comment about Gloria’s journey of almost becoming a doctor.
 Also, Tunde schools a reluctant Bob on the art of home repair while helping to fix his dishwasher.

 Sights and Bites (S2, E16)